Distributed Nonlinear Control of Networked Two-Wheeled Robots under Adversarial Interactions: Problem Formulation and Preliminaries

 To accommodate feedback laws that depend on higher-order output-error coordinates, we define an augmented error state $\eta_i\in\mathbb{R}^r$ constructed from $\epsilon_i$ and locally available signals defined later.
 The nominal (non-adversarial) control objective is to design control laws $\nu_i = K_i(\eta_i)$, $K_i:\mathbb{R}^r\to\mathbb{R}^p$, such that all tracking vehicles asymptotically follow the navigator,

-\subsection{Non-Nominal Problem Formulation}
+\subsection{Non-nominal Problem Formulation}

-Now, the communication network mentioned in Section~\ref{sec:ComNetwork} may contain adversarial vehicles or links that inject corrupted information into the distributed cooperative process.
-These adversarial interactions capture scenarios such as compromised vehicles, malicious interference or sensor spoofing.
+The communication network introduced in Section~\ref{sec:ComNetwork} may contain adversarial interactions that inject corrupted information into the distributed coordination process.
+Such interactions may arise from compromised vehicles, malicious transmissions, or sensor spoofing.